rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/software.md

 2. Modules installed with EasyBuild by admins
 3. Modules installed with EasyBuild by regular users in their own environment
 4. Other package managers / deployment procedures
-5. Containers
-6. Language specific installation options for extra/custom packages
+5. Language specific installation options for extra/custom packages

 ## 1. Packages from the Linux distro / Operating System (OS)